COMPREHENSIVE PRIVACY STATEMENT

 Information we receive from other sources.

 - This is information we receive about you from other sources.
-For example, we may obtain your name, address, telephone number or email address from publicly available information such as on the internet.
+For example, your name, address, telephone number, email address, financial, billing or employment information or other information regarding a matter on which we advise our client, including biographical or other personal data.

 Where you are our client, for certain types of legal matters occasionally such third parties, such as Counsel or medical professionals, may disclose Special Categories of Data to us or information about criminal convictions or offences.

-Our clients or enquirers may give us personal data (including Special Categories of Data or information regarding criminal convictions or offences relating to you during the course of a matter or in the course of obtaining a fee estimate from us which we process in accordance with the strict obligations of confidentiality to which we are subject under the general law, regulations and professional requirements.
+Our clients or enquirers may give us personal data (including Special Categories of Data or information regarding criminal convictions or offences relating to you) during the course of a matter or in the course of obtaining a fee estimate from us which we process in accordance with the strict obligations of confidentiality to which we are subject under the general law, regulations and professional requirements.
+We may also receive information from court agents and court officers, as well as trace agents, regulatory bodies and enforcement authorities including, when making enquiries into potential criminal offences, the Police.

 - Legal grounds for collection and use of your personal information